greemo/juntagrico/docs/index.rst

 * INFO_EMAIL

-  The general email of your organistation
+  The general administrative email of your organisation

   Type: String